 The purpose of your Volkswagen’s thermostat is to determine how much coolant needs to circulate through your engine.
 Because coolant is so vital to the health of your engine, that means it is essential to keep your thermostat in good shape.

-Something you might hear about your thermostat when discussing it with your mechanic is that it is “stuck open” or “stuck closed”.
+Something you might hear about your thermostat when discussing it with your technician is that it is “stuck open” or “stuck closed”.
 That is because the thermostat unit itself operates as a valve that allows coolant to pass or not.
 It opens when the engine is too hot, allowing coolant to circulate until temperatures have dropped to safer levels.

 As you can imagine, the valve is opening and closing constantly as you drive, which can lead to quite a bit of wear and tear.
 If the thermostat gets stuck open or closed, it can throw off the balance of the cooling system and lead to overheating.
 And of course, the wear and tear caused by all that opening and closing can lead to leaks over time as well.